Biden administration sets new North Korea policy of 'practical' diplomacy

 On April 15, Washington Post columnist David Ignatius quoted a senior administration official as saying the likelihood of North Korea giving up nuclear weapons right now was “close to zero” and the administration was seeking interim “way stations,” such as halting weapons proliferation and checking North Korea’s development of new delivery systems like submarine-launched ballistic missiles.

-Reporting by Nandita Bose; additional reporting by David Brunnstrom; Writing by Steve Holland, Editing by Franklin Paul and Nick Zieminski
+Reporting by Nandita Bose; additional reporting by David Brunnstrom and Sangmi Cha; Writing by Steve Holland, Editing by Nick Zieminski and Stephen Coates

 Our Standards: The Thomson Reuters Trust Principles.